dthorntonz/DirectorySynchronization/README.md

 # Directory Synchronization

 Directory Synchronization is a file backup and comparison desktop application.
 Enter two directories to recursively compare files between the two directories.
 Easily copy files between directories.
 Enter a directory and recursively find duplicate files in the directory.
-Directory Synchronization was originally developed to backup photos and videos to a backup drive.
+Directory Synchronization was originally developed to backup photos and videos to a backup disk drive.

 ## Execution Dependencies